Ark-Repoleved/BDroid_X/README.md

 3. A preview screen will open, playing the animation.

 ### Spine Atlas Merger (Troubleshooting Tool)
-**This feature is now automated.**

-If a mod has a texture count that mismatches the original game files (which often causes crashes), the app will now **automatically detect** and **merge** the textures during the repacking process.
-You no longer need to do this manually.
+**Automated with manual fallback.**

+The app automatically detects and merges mismatched textures during repacking, preventing most crashes.
+However, if a mod still displays incorrectly:
+1. On the main screen, find the mod that is causing the crash.
+Select **only that mod**.
+2. Tap the **"Merge Spine"** button.
+3. The app will process the files.
+The originals will be backed up into a new `.old` subfolder.
+4. Re-install the newly merged mod.
+The crash should be resolved.

 ### Standalone Bundle Unpacker
 For users who want to extract original game files: